Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Future Directions

 \subsection{Harness Boundary Evolution: Where, When, What, and with Whom the Agent Acts}

-\Cref{sec:discuss:future} cites \citet{anthropic2026harness}'s observation that ``the space of interesting harness combinations doesn't shrink as models improve; it moves.''
+\Cref{sec:discuss:future} cites \citet{anthropic2026harness}'s argument that better models move the space of useful harness combinations rather than eliminating it.
 Whether that movement will be most pronounced in \emph{where} the harness runs, \emph{when} it acts, \emph{what} it acts on, or \emph{with whom} it coordinates is not resolved by the source-level analysis in \Cref{sec:arch,sec:turn,sec:auth,sec:ext,sec:context,sec:subagent,sec:persist}.
 Each of the four has an active research literature that the paper touches only in passing.

-\paragraph{Where.} \citet{anthropic2026managed}'s Managed Agents design virtualizes session, harness, and sandbox into independently replaceable interfaces, extending the virtual-memory analogy that \citet{packer2024memgpt} applies to context-window management and that \citet{karpathy2023llmos} popularizes more broadly; \citet{khattab2024dspy} treats the harness itself as a compile target.
+\paragraph{Where.} \citet{anthropic2026managed}'s Managed Agents design virtualizes session, harness, and sandbox into independently replaceable interfaces.
+This extends the virtual-memory analogy that \citet{packer2024memgpt} applies to context-window management and that \citet{karpathy2023llmos} popularizes more broadly. \citet{khattab2024dspy} treats the harness itself as a compile target.